Roswell Georgia home radon testing

 Crabapple.
 This growing area in northern Roswell has a mix of older properties and new developments.
 New construction is not immune to radon.
 The underlying geology still produces radon gas regardless of when the home was built.

-Use our radon risk lookup tool to check the risk level for your specific Roswell zip code.
+Use our look up your zip code's radon risk to check the risk level for your specific Roswell zip code.

 3. Foundation Types and Radon Entry